georgio-sd/python-internet-traffic-monitor/README.md

 # Internet traffic monitor for linux servers
 The monitor counts inbound and outbound traffic and saves numbers into MySQL DB.
-I used iptables counters and chains to information about internet traffic.
+I used iptables counters and chains to get information about internet traffic.